 This year I’ve been so excited about the holidays!
 I’m always excited about Thanksgiving because of the food, Christmas because of the gifts I get my babies, and the New Year because it means new beginnings.
 Well, this year is a little (ok, a lot) more special than the past few years.
 Since we’re a military family, I’ve learned a few things about coping with the holidays during separation.

 Let me start from the beginning (insert flashback here).
 My husband and I met when we were both in the Army, so we dealt with quite a few separations and deployments.
 Times were particularly difficult over the holidays when we weren’t together.
 After dating for two years, we got married.
 He deployed shortly after.
 He was able to come home to visit for two weeks during his deployment.
 Since I knew he only had a short time of being home, I planned every single holiday of the year within two weeks.
 Every day he woke up our house was decorated with a different holiday theme.
-It took a lot of work to keep it a surprise since I had to decorate while he was sleep, but it was very much worth it.
+It took a lot of work to keep it a surprise since I had to decorate while he was sleep, but it was very much worth it because it helps to keep the romance in our marriage.

 Two days after Thanksgiving and two days before he had to go back for his deployment, we found out we were pregnant with our first baby.
 That was the first time my husband wasn’t able to spend Christmas with me.